 The system shall automatically send all necessary information to processors at neighboring intersections (peer to peer) in order to optimize the phasing sequence, duration, and initiation of movements along the corridor.

-The system must be capable of passing all vehicle detection inputs through to the controller to allow the intersection to operate without adaptive control by manual command, time of day, or in the event of an adaptive processor failure.
+The system shall be capable of passing all vehicle detection inputs through to the controller to allow the intersection to operate without adaptive control by manual command, time of day, or in the event of an adaptive processor failure.

 When the controller loses communication with the processor, the controller shall default to using existing time-of-day timings in conjunction with the vehicle detectors.
-To accomplish this, all vehicle detection must be passed through to the controller in the event of adaptive processor failure or a need to disable adaptive operation in the future.
-The system shall not operate in “free mode” due to a loss of communication between the controller and the processor.
+To accomplish this, all vehicle detection shall be passed through to the controller in the event of adaptive processor failure or a need to disable adaptive operation in the future.
+The system shall not operate in “free mode” due to a loss of communication between the controller and the processor unless directed.

-The system shall have a “free mode” contact closure pin wired in the cabinet so if communication is lost between the hardware adaptive system and the controller, the intersection will revert to a prior time of day plan and generate an alarm, SMS text message or email, to inform TMC operators.
+The system shall have a “free mode” contact closure pin wired in the cabinet so if communication is lost between the hardware adaptive system and the controller, the intersection will revert to a prior time of day plan and generate an alarm, short messaging service (SMS) text message or email, to inform TMC/system operators.

 (b) Equipment.